-NPSIA-PT&D, in cooperation with Carleton University’s Centre for Security, Intelligence and Defence Studies, is pleased to announce the pilot offering of our 3-Day, Practical Certificate in National Security Intelligence workshop this Summer.
+NPSIA-PT&D, in cooperation with Carleton University’s Centre for Security, Intelligence and Defence Studies, is pleased to announce the next offering of our 3-Day, Practical Certificate in National Security Intelligence workshop.

 Time: 9 AM to 4 PM daily